List of non-video game media featuring Mario: Super Mario-kun

-There is another manga series which ran for five volumes with exactly the same title, written and drawn by Hiroshi Takase (嵩瀬ひろし), also published by Shogakukan but serialized in Pikkapika Comics.
+A second manga series of the same title written and drawn by Hiroshi Takase (嵩瀬ひろし) ran for five volumes on Shogagukan's Pikkapika Comics.
 Because of the identical titles, Sawada's and Takase's series are easily confused.

-There is a third manga series with the same title, written and drawn by Kazuki Motoyama from 1988 to 1998.
+A third manga series written and drawn by Kazuki Motoyama was published by Kodansha in Comic Bombom from 1988 to 1998.
+The series is altogether called KC Mario by the public in Japan, as volumes are named after new Mario games at the time in place of a consistent title.
+The series is substantially more well known by international audiences for its self-referential and subversively outrageous humor, with occasional use of innuendo not expected from a children's manga series; it also takes substantially more creative liberty than its contemporaries, introducing original characters and power-ups not seen in the games.
+Luke Plunkett of Kotaku described the work as "a wild ride".

 Nintendo Comics System

 The Nintendo Comics System was a series of comic books published by Valiant Comics in 1990 and 1991.
-It was part of a licensing deal with Nintendo, featuring characters from their video games and the cartoons based on them.
+It features characters from Nintendo's video games and the animated series based on them.

 Super Mario Adventures

 Super Mario Adventures is an anthology of comics that ran in Nintendo Power throughout 1992, featuring the characters from Nintendo's Mario series and based loosely on Super Mario World.
 The series was also serialized in CoroCoro Comic in 1993.
 Charlie Nozawa, the artist who created the comics, is also known by the pen name Tamakichi Sakura.
-Kentaro Takekuma was responsible for the story, which follows Mario and Luigi as they attempt to rescue Princess Peach after she is abducted by Bowser with intent to marry her.
+Kentaro Takekuma was responsible for the story, which follows Mario and Luigi as they attempt to rescue Princess Peach (known as "Princess Toadstool" in the English comic) after she is abducted by Bowser with intent to marry her.